 He believed in sympathetic cooperation between black and white and said the former needed “the inner power” to reconstruct their lives shattered by contact with the latter.
 He occasionally was the victim of racism but never became bitter and gave evidence to two Royal Commissions into the treatment of Aborigines.
 He lectured widely throughout his life well into his eighties.
 He received the Commonwealth Medal in 1953 and died aged 94 in 1967 at Tailem Bend.
 He was buried at Point McLeay.

 In 1989 the University of Queensland Press inaugurated the inaugural David

 Unaipon Award for an unpublished Indigenous Writer.
-And his own writing reputation was restored in 2001 when Unaipon’s descendants and scholars retrieved the original manuscripts from the State Library of New South Wales and finally published the work under Unaipon’s name.
-His overriding aim, as he said in the Legendary Tales, was “to produce an enduring record of our customs, beliefs and imaginings.”
+His own writing reputation was restored in 2001 when Unaipon’s descendants and scholars retrieved the original manuscripts from the State Library of New South Wales and finally published the work under Unaipon’s name.
+His overriding aim, he said in the Legendary Tales, was “to produce an enduring record of our customs, beliefs and imaginings.”

 In 1995 his portrait was included on the new $50 note.
 As John Alexander noted in Following David Unaipon’s Footsteps: “Unaipon is now close to our hearts in our pockets…After a hiatus of 50 years he had become a symbol of the quest for Aboriginal reconciliation.”
-Unaipon would also be pleased the Aboriginal School at Raukkan is still going strong and will celebrate its 160th anniversary in 2020.
+The Aboriginal School at Raukkan is still going strong and will celebrate its 160th anniversary in 2020.